Le-Anh-Duy/Bus-routing-application/README.md

 To know which function is best suit to search for the user's messages, we will need a language model for understanding what users want to find.

-After took a look at some common models's pricing, I choose the "Claude 3 - Haiku" model, here is the pricing.
+After took a look at some common models's pricing, (and accidentally chosing the opus model and cost a lot), I choose the "Claude 3 - Haiku" model, here is the pricing.
 <!-- ![alt text](./report_pictures/image.png) -->
 <center><img src="./report_pictures/image.png" height="400"></center>